Chevron B28

 Dave Walker in the B28 again at the International Trophy in 1975.
 Copyright Ted Walker 2005.
 Used with permission.

 Built for 1974 season.
 VDS for Peter Gethin: raced in UK 1974 - RAM Racing 1975: raced by Dave Walker.
-To Dennis Leech for 1976.
+To Dennis Leech (Exeter, Devon) for 1976.
 Leech first appears in the car at R5 Thruxton 31 May 1976 where Autosport described it as an 'ex-RAM Chevron B28', implying B28-74-02 and it carried the old RAM number of #77.
 The photographs here show that Leech had merely painted out the Thursdays logos for that first race.
 Leech: raced in UK 1976, UK 1977 (retired at Brands Hatch 26 Jun, DNS at Oulton Park 9 Jul, seventh at Donington 31 Jul, retired at Brands 29 Aug, sixth at Thruxton 11 Sep).
-Subsequent history unknown but believed to be the Johnty Williamson car.

 The mystery cars

-Of course, any of these B28s could have been an updated B24.
-It is worth noting that there would have been a spare B28 monocoque floating around after about August 74 when Gethin's B28-74-02 was subject to a precautionary rebuild.
+There were two B28s originally and there are two B28s today so it may be seen as over-cautious to refer to mysteries.
+However, the mid-1973 development B24 is also missing and it is possible that one of the B28s below could be an updated B24.
+It is also worth noting that there would have been a spare B28 monocoque floating around after about August 74 when Gethin's B28-74-02 was subject to a precautionary rebuild.
 This tub would be tired but not too bent, and presumably useable.

 Chevron 'B28'